abhishekkdhule/React-Ecommerce-UI/README.md

-# React-Ecommerce-UI
+# Ecommerce-UI
-### Its API based backend is created using DRF.
+### Its API based backend is created using DRF and frontend is created using React.
-This application used JWT for authentication.
+This application uses JWT for authentication.

 ### Screenshots
 Homepage